 But before getting into the thick of things with a Cape Buffalo, PH, Greg Hayes, opted for a few days of Plains Game hunting ensuring all or any “jitters” would be out-of-the-way by the time Mike came face to face with Africa’s black death.
 A Red Hartebeest and Zebra for Mike, and a great old Blue Wildebeest for Janice proved to be the perfect start.

-The hunters would start working the high ground glassing from first light each morning before taking a break over midday when the Buffalo were the least active.
+The hunters would start working the high ground glassing from first light each morning before taking a break over midday when the Buffalo was the least active.
 At times they found Buffalo in positions they were able to pursue, while at other times they sat in agony watching massive Dagga Boys no more than 300 yards away without the possibility of an approach.

-Then during the late afternoon on day five the hunters spotted a big bull feeding down a ridge towards a favoured waterhole.
-Up until this point the majority of Buff were pursued in the early hours of the day, here they now had a golden oppurtunity after the midday heat.
+Then during the late afternoon on day five, the hunters spotted a big bull feeding down a ridge towards a favoured waterhole.
+Up until this point the majority of Buff were pursued in the early hours of the day, here they now had a golden opportunity after the midday heat.
 The hunters moved swiftly making the most of this rare mistake by a weary old Dagga Boy.